This easy Roasted Vegetable Quinoa Chili is total comfort food that's delicious and healthy, too!

 - 1 cup quinoa, rinsed

-- Topping of your choice (sour cream, cheese, olives, etc.), optional
+- Toppings of your choice, such as sour cream, cheese, olives, etc.

 - Preheat oven to 425 degrees.

-- Heat olive oil over medium heat in a large pot.
+- While veggies are roasting, heat olive oil over medium heat in a large pot.

 - Saute onion in oil until tender.

 - Add garlic, chili powder, cumin, oregano, and salt to onion; cook until fragrant, about 30 seconds to 1 minute, stirring constantly.

 - Stir broth, beans, and diced tomatoes into onion mixture.
 Bring to a boil and then mix in quinoa.

 - Reduce heat and simmer until quinoa is tender, about 25 to 30 minutes.